-There shall be no loans into a classification on involuntary layoff.
+There shall be no loans into a classification on layoff.

-There shall be no loans into a classification that has employees loaned out absent Chief Steward agreement.
+There shall be no long term loans into a classification that has employees loaned out long term.

-There shall be no Long Term loans out of a classification that is hiring absent Chief Steward agreement.
+There shall be no Long Term loans out of a classification that is hiring, unless the newly hired employees have not completed new-hire training, or the employees being loaned are volunteers.